borektsioglou/Nearest-Neighbours/README.md

 This is a nearest neighbours implementation using Locality Sensitive Hashing (LSH).
 Given a query point, the algorithms finds a set of point in a certain radius.
 ## Compiling and running

-To compile type `make`.
-Editing the values for `CC` and `CFLAGS` in the Makefile can be used to enable different compiler options or use a different compiler.
-These can also be passed on the command line:
+To compile type `make`:

-    $ make CFLAGS="-O3 -fopenmp -DDEBUG"
+    $ make

-Input parameter and obstacle files are all specified on the command line of the `d2q9-bgk.exe` executable.
+Input parameter and obstacle files are all specified on the command line of the `main` executable.

 Usage: